 This guidance contains the information which RMPs and RNs will need to understand and apply the new definition.

 Section 1 provides an Executive Summary to the guidance which includes an introduction and background to the changes to disability benefits.
-This provides the wider context within which the new definition is being used.
+This provides the wider context within which the new terminal illness definition is being used.

-Sections 4-6 provide more detail on the legislative underpinning, aim, purpose and principles of BASRiS.
+Sections 3-6 provide more detail on the legislative underpinning, aim, purpose and principles of BASRiS.

 Section 7 is a key section providing more detail on how RMPs and RNs must approach the clinical assessment of terminal illness.